betapictoris/graveyard/readme.md

  - Being written in a scripting language it felt slow.
  - It requires `sudo` to be installed, supposedly there was `doas` support — but it didn't seem to work for me.
- - It didn't track files, this means that it could get messy (or sacrifice convenience) at scale.
+ - It doesn't track files, this means that it could get messy (or sacrifice convenience) at scale.

 If you feel the same way about any of these issues give Graveyard a try, but if